OpenMined/PyGrid-deprecated---see-PySyft-/README.md

 ### Start Grid platform locally

 #### Using Docker

+The latest PyGrid Gateway and Node images are available on the Docker Hub.
+- PyGrid Gateway - `openmined/grid-node`
+- PyGrid Node - `openmined/grid-node`

 It will download the latest openmined's docker images and start a grid platform with 1 gateway and 4 grid nodes.
 **PS:** Feel free to increase/decrease the number of initial PyGrid nodes ***(you can do this by changing the docker-compose.yml file)***.
 ```